downingtim/LSDV-PVG/README.md

 ### [1]  DOWNLOAD: (optional)
      [i]   Download all 'complete genomes' or 'genomic sequences' from Nucleotide matching your text query of a specific defined organism (using the [orgn] search condition).
 ### [2]  ALIGN: (optional)
-     [ii]  Align the genomes with MAFFT
+     [i]  Align the genomes with MAFFT
-     [iii] Construct a phylogeny with RAxML using a GTR+G4 substitution model.
+     [ii] Construct a phylogeny with RAxML using a GTR+G4 substitution model.
 ### [3]  TREE: (optional)
      [i]   Visualise the phylogeny with R
 ### [4]  MAKE_PVG: (core)